leanlifestyle19-cmyk/BusBuddy/README.md

 A child-friendly Singapore bus navigation PWA for primary school children aged 7–12.

-Designed to answer the questions children actually ask:
+Designed to answer what children actually ask:
 - **Is my bus arriving soon?**
 - **Is this the correct bus?**
 - **How many stops until I get off?**